Paula Garcés

-Paula Garcés (born March 20, 1974) is an American actress.
+Paula Garcés (born March 20, 1974) is an American actress and director.
 She has appeared in films such as Clockstoppers, Man of the House and the Harold & Kumar series, and on TV series such as CSI: Miami, On My Block, The Shield, Law & Order: Special Victims Unit, The Sopranos, Oz, Devious Maids, Guiding Light, and All My Children.

 Early life

 Paula Garcés was born on March 20, 1974, in Medellín, Colombia.
 At a very early age she moved to East Harlem in New York City.

 Career

 Acting

 Garcés played Alvina in 1995's Dangerous Minds with Michelle Pfeiffer.
 Garcés has also co-starred on Guiding Light as Pilar Santos.

 She co-starred in Paramount Pictures' 2002 teen sci-fi adventure Clockstoppers, starring opposite Jesse Bradford.
 She was then cast in Richard Benjamin's hip-hop comedy Marci X opposite Lisa Kudrow and Damon Wayans.
 Garcés was next seen opposite Academy Award-winner Tommy Lee Jones in the Revolution Studios feature Man of the House.
 In 2004, she starred in National Lampoon's Pledge This!.
 She was featured on CSI: Miami and starred in a four episode arc on NBC's Law and Order: Special Victims Unit, as well as guest spots on HBO's hit series The Sopranos and Oz.

 Garcés landed a role as a cast member on The Shield.
 She appeared in New Line Cinema's 2004 feature film Harold & Kumar Go to White Castle, its 2008 sequel Harold & Kumar Escape from Guantanamo Bay and the 2011 sequel A Very Harold & Kumar 3D Christmas, as Maria, the love interest and later wife of John Cho's character.

 Garcés was a series regular on the ABC drama series Defying Gravity, playing documentarian Paula Morales during its single 2009 season.
 She had a recurring role as Dr. Kelly Hernandez in the Syfy TV series Warehouse 13.
 She was also featured in the video "Imagínate" with Wisin & Yandel, and rapper T-Pain.
 In May 2011, Garcés appeared in "Off the Beaten Path", the 11th episode of season one of Breakout Kings.
 In February 2013, Garcés appeared on the CBS series Elementary, playing villainous police officer Paula Reyes in season one's episode "Details".

 Garcés played Ruby's mom in On My Block, a Netflix series, and reprised the role in its spinoff Freeridge.